mariusom/serverless-swift/README.md

       agent: true
 ```

-Or you can activate it via the command like:
+Or you can activate it via the command line:

 ```bash
 sls <deploy/package> --ssh-agent